Skip to Content

 While you might have been the first customer and referrer for your business as its owner, for your business to thrive, it requires more than just your patronage.

-If you still have a small base of customers and you’re just starting out, don’t worry so much about code links and referral software – just pick up the phone, call your customers, and convince them to spread the word.
-Your early customers are the origin of your business; don’t be afraid to speak to them.
-You can also learn more in this guide to referral programs for small businesses.
+If you still have a small base of customers and you’re just starting out, don’t worry so much about code links and referral software.
+Your early customers are the origin of your business, so don’t be afraid to speak to them.
+You can learn more in this guide to referral programs for small businesses.

 Are your existing customers engaged?

-To gauge customer engagement, consider the key benchmarks for primary digital marketing channels, such as the percentage of people who take specific actions (e.g., sharing, opening, commenting, or liking) in relation to the number of people who see your content.
+To gauge customer engagement, consider the key benchmarks for primary digital marketing channels, such as the percentage of people who are sharing, opening, commenting, or liking in relation to the number of people who see your content.

 loyal customers advocacy loyalty referral program